-- Talented but troubled linebacker Aldon Smith will get a chance to resurrect his NFL career in the Bay Area.

 Smith, 25, also spent a month in treatment during the 2013 season.
 He was suspended for nine games last season.

-While signing Smith is murky, there are plenty of football reasons for Oakland to sign Smith.
+While signing Smith is murky, there are plenty of football reasons for Oakland to sign him.
 The Raiders had just 22 sacks last season, tied for the second fewest in the NFL.
 Smith has 44 sacks in 50 regular-season NFL games.

-Smith will team with second-year player Khalil Mack to assemble a promising pass-rushing duo assuming Smith will be eligible to play a significant portion of the season for Oakland.
+Smith will team with second-year player Khalil Mack to assemble a promising pass-rushing duo, assuming Smith will be eligible to play a significant portion of the season for Oakland.